-Hurricane Dorian weakens to Category 1 storm
+Residents of North Carolina's Outer Banks brace for Dorian

 The four deaths attributed to the storm in the mainland U.S. took place in Florida and North Carolina.
 All of them involved men who died in falls or by electrocution while trimming trees, putting up storm shutters or otherwise getting ready for the hurricane.

-As of early Friday, Dorian was centered around 55 miles (89 kilometers) east of Wilmington, North Carolina, and 30 miles (48 kilometers) south-southwest of Cape Lookout, North Carolina, moving northeast at 15 mph (24 kph).
-The storm is expected to weaken slowly over the next few days, but will likely remain a hurricane as it moves along the coast of North Carolina.
+As of early Friday, Dorian was centered about 90 miles (145 kilometers) southwest of Cape Hatteras, and 25 miles (40 kilometers) south-southwest of Cape Lookout, North Carolina, where hurricane-force winds were reported "just offshore."
+The storm was moving northeast at 14 mph (23 kph).
+It's expected to weaken slowly over the next few days, but will likely remain a hurricane as it moves along the coast of North Carolina.

 Navy ships were ordered to ride out the storm at sea, and military aircraft were moved inland.
 More than 700 airline flights scheduled for Thursday and Friday were canceled.
 Hundreds of shelter animals were airlifted from coastal South Carolina to Delaware.